Hank Willis Thomas

 Hank Willis Thomas (born 1976) is an American conceptual artist.
 Based in Brooklyn, New York, he works primarily with themes related to identity, history, and popular culture.

 Early life and education

 Hank Willis Thomas was born in 1976 in Plainfield, New Jersey to Hank Thomas, a jazz musician, and Deborah Willis, artist, photographer, curator and educator.
 Thomas attended Duke Ellington School of the Arts as a Museum Studies student.

 Thomas holds a B.F.A. in Photography and Africana studies from New York University (1998) and an M.A./M.F.A. in Photography and Visual Criticism from the California College of the Arts (2004).
 In 2017, he received honorary doctorates from the Maryland Institute College of Art and the Institute for Doctoral Studies in the Visual Arts.
 In 2024, CCA alum Thomas received an honorary doctorate from the California College of the Arts alongside Deb Willis.
+In 2025, Thomas received an Honorary Degree from the Massachusetts College of Art and Design.